 In addition to this, there is time slot for table reservations and guests are only allowed 2.5 hours , as they are doing two servings per evening.
 As a result ,guests need to arrive at 6pm or 8.30pm.
 Oh boy… early dinner or late dinner…..

-There is only 2 different menu, a four course menu (DKK 475 or €65), or the full Relæ experience which is an eight course menu (DKK 865 or €115 and wine pairing DKK 685 or €92).
-Interestingly, there is no description about the menu and we just had to trust the chef.
+There is only 2 different menu, a four-course menu (DKK 475 or €65), or the full Relæ experience which is an eight-course menu (DKK 865 or €115 and wine pairing DKK 685 or €92).
+Interestingly, there is no description of the menu and we just had to trust the chef.
 One just hopes and prays for the best.

 We were asked about food allergies and special requirements when we ordered the selection.
 As usual, we had the full course menu, with wine matching for my companion, which focused on natural wines, and juice matching for me.
 Yeah….
 I need to ride my bike back home… otherwise I get stranded somewhere, if I drink the wine matching.
 My bike still does not know how to drive home.

 We had one snack which was presented beautifully and tasted great.
 Next, we had large pieces of sourdough bread which were warm and baked at the restaurant own bakery.
 The bread tasted delicious and we enjoyed it while waiting for our meal.

 Finally the first course arrive, and it was a half onion cooked with some birch sap.
 I was a bit disappointed with this dish, as there was no presentation.
 It was quite plain and not up to the standard of Michelin star restaurants.
 We also have to obtain and select our own cutlery which was stored inside the table locker.
 What a new low design for Michelin star restaurant !

 Luckily the next dish was much better in term of presentation and taste, which consisted of lumpfish roe and almonds.

 The third dish was mussels and wood garlic which tasted great, but I was getting hungrier by the minute as the portions were very small.